radssh/radssh/docs/source/star_commands.rst

 Most of the time, the text that you enter at a RadSSH prompt is sent to execute on remote nodes.
 Sometimes during a session, it is useful to issue commands that instruct RadSSH to perform something other than its normal command dispatching.
 Starting any command with an asterisk (``*``) will enable this behavior, and RadSSH will attempt to interpret what special behavior or operation is requested.

 This mechanism of intercepting StarCommands operates not only with the colleciton of RadSSH built-in commands, but can be extended by user PlugIns.
-For details on coding PlugIns to add (or replace) StarCommands, see :doc:`Developing PlugIns`.
+For details on coding PlugIns to add (or replace) StarCommands, see :doc:`plugin_developer_guide`.

 Here is a brief summary of the RadSSH built-in StarCommands: